Chart Color Schemes

 Household Composition

-Bonnells Bay - Silverwater has a typical household mix, with a fairly typical median household size
+Bonnells Bay - Silverwater has a typical household mix, with a higher-than-average median household size

-Family households compose 75.3% of all households, including 27.5% couples with children, 32.6% couples without children, and 14.1% single parent families.
-Non-family households account for the remaining 24.7%, with lone person households at 22.1% and group households comprising 2.7%.
-The median household size is 2.5 people, aligning with the average in the Rest of NSW.
+Family households dominate at 75.3% of all households, comprising 27.5% couples with children, 32.6% couples without children, and 14.1% single parent families.
+Non-family households make up the remaining 24.7%, with lone person households at 22.1% and group households comprising 2.7% of the total.
+The median household size of 2.5 people is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households